mpyne-navy/dsb-report/dsb-report.md

 and the Joint Program Office organization will ensure that benefits accrue across all the Services.

-\[rec:2\]
+<a id="recommendation-2"></a>

-### *Recommendation 2: Task the STARS Office, the Ada Joint Program Office, the Software Engineering Institute, the SDI software methodology program element, and the DARPA Strategic Computing Program to produce a one-time joint plan to demonstrate a coordinated DoD Software Technology Program.* {#recommendation-2-task-the-stars-office-the-ada-joint-program-office-the-software-engineering-institute-the-sdi-software-methodology-program-element-and-the-darpa-strategic-computing-program-to-produce-a-one-time-joint-plan-to-demonstrate-a-coordinated-dod-software-technology-program. .unnumbered}
+### *Recommendation 2: Task the STARS Office, the Ada Joint Program Office, the Software Engineering Institute, the SDI software methodology program element, and the DARPA Strategic Computing Program to produce a one-time joint plan to demonstrate a coordinated DoD Software Technology Program.*

 This plan must ensure ongoing technical exchange among the five programs.

-\[rec:3\]
+<a id="recommendation-3"></a>

-### *Recommendation 3: Task the new STARS Director to define a new set of program goals together with an implementation plan; emphasis should be on visible, early milestones that have demonstrable results.* {#recommendation-3-task-the-new-stars-director-to-define-a-new-set-of-program-goals-together-with-an-implementation-plan-emphasis-should-be-on-visible-early-milestones-that-have-demonstrable-results. .unnumbered}
+### *Recommendation 3: Task the new STARS Director to define a new set of program goals together with an implementation plan; emphasis should be on visible, early milestones that have demonstrable results.*

 This plan should emphasize widespread adoption of the best that exists today.
 It should provide incremental products.
 It should complement what the commercial sector is doing and focus on DoD-unique requiremrents.
 It should be realistic.

-\[rec:4\]
+<a id="recommendation-4"></a>

-### *Recommendation 4: Direct STARS to choose several real programs early in development and augment their funding to ensure the use of existing modern practices and tools.* {#recommendation-4-direct-stars-to-choose-several-real-programs-early-in-development-and-augment-their-funding-to-ensure-the-use-of-existing-modern-practices-and-tools. .unnumbered}
+### *Recommendation 4: Direct STARS to choose several real programs early in development and augment their funding to ensure the use of existing modern practices and tools.*

 ADA
 ===